The 11 Best Running Shoes of 2022

 The Pegasus comes back every year in the shoe rankings because of its best-selling status.
-Let’s be honest: some years are better than others… 2021 is one of those years.
+Let’s be honest: some years are better than others… 2021 was one of those years.

 The refined upper offers more room without compromising the lockdown.
 The cushioning is still versatile despite a lack of responsiveness.

-The main novelty for 2021 is the lightweight foam ZoomX that replaces the Duralon after many years of service.
+The main novelty in 2021 was the lightweight foam ZoomX that replaced the Duralon after many years of service.
 It’s a significant milestone as ZoomX is the latest and most advanced foam of Nike to date.

 Like the Saucony Ride, it’s an excellent running shoe for beginners who want to play it safe for their first pair.